aaronbloomfield/pdr/labs/lab05/index.md

 Post-lab
 --------

-The objective of this lab is to understand the runtime characterstics and trade-offs between normal Binary search trees and AVL trees.
+The objective of this lab is to understand the runtime characteristics and trade-offs between normal Binary search trees and AVL trees.
 You will have to implement a Binary search tree, an AVL tree, and compare their results with the test program for the three provided test files.

 Both trees must implement their respective class definitions in [BinarySearchTree.h](code/postlab/BinarySearchTree.h.html) ([src](code/postlab/BinarySearchTree.h)) and [AVLTree.h](code/postlab/AVLTree.h.html) ([src](code/postlab/AVLTree.h)).
 However, you are free to add as many other member functions as you wish.
 Note that we have provided an implementation of `remove()` in [AVLTree.cpp](code/postlab/AVLTree.cpp.html) ([src](code/postlab/AVLTree.cpp)), but you must still implement `remove()` for the Binary search tree.

 Do NOT alter [TreePathTest.cpp](code/postlab/TreePathTest.cpp.html) ([src](code/postlab/TreePathTest.cpp)).
 This program will be used to run automated tests on your implementations.
 Do not change it.

 Feel free to move the implementation of the AVL tree to another .cpp file.
 However, we recommend separate .cpp files for the different trees.
+Additionally, you may find it helpful to have private versions of `insert`, `pathTo`, etc... that take a node as a parameter.
+This allows them to operate on any node, not just the root.

 The test program will read inputs and attempt to insert elements into your trees.
 Its input format is a sequence of instruction/word pairs defined as follows:
 - Insert <word>: `I <word>`